kurtsanor/WatchThis/README.md

 ### Backend

-- `node server.js` - Start the server
+- `node src/server.js` - Start the server
-- `npm test` - Run tests (if configured)

-## Attribution

-This application uses data and images from [The Movie Database (TMDb)](https://www.themoviedb.org/).
-This product uses the TMDb API but is not endorsed or certified by TMDb.

-## License

-This project is licensed under the ISC License.

 ## Support

 For issues or questions, please open an issue on the [GitHub repository](https://github.com/kurtsanor/WatchThis/issues).

----

-© 2026 WatchThis.
-All Rights Reserved.